Did anyone else hear Anna Maria Tremonti’s interview with author and environmentalist Diane Ackerman on CBC Radio’s “The Current” on October 2nd?

 We gain a lot from our digital toys (iPads, Netflix, Audible), communication tools (Facebook, FaceTime, Twitter) and our collaborative work tools (Wiggio, Google Docs).
 But it is undoubtedly through our social gatherings and meetings that we forge community and maintain our empathic connections to each other.The members of Prairie Spruce Commons are building our empathetic character every time we meet!

-Our story begins in the spring of 2011, a group of people who recognized the value of community in their own lives and its benefits to the surrounding neighbourhood started looking at creative options for housing in Regina.
+Our story begins in the spring of 2011 when a group of people who recognized the value of community in their own lives and its benefits to the surrounding neighbourhood started looking at creative options for housing in Regina.
 On the suggestion of a local community organization, they met to discuss the cohousing concept and learned about a cohousing project that was being developed in Saskatoon.
 Two members of Wolf Willow Cohousing in Saskatoon were invited to speak at a later meeting in Regina.
 Following this meeting, discussions about cohousing began.
 Monthly meetings were held, community representatives were consulted, a mission statement was drafted, and information about the project was circulated through the wider community.

 On December 12, 2011, Sheila Coles interviewed two members on CBC’s The Morning Edition.
 Many people who heard the interview attended the regular meeting that took place that evening.
 Enthusiasm grew, and the word spread.